Adult Swim: Live events

 Adult Swim has held various live events throughout the years through its Adult Swim Presents division.
 Adult Swim frequently appears at San Diego Comic-Con, often holding sneak previews, games, musical performances, among other things.
 Since 2018, it has held an annual Adult Swim Festival, with a mix of music, comedy, panels, and other festivities.
 2018 and 2019's festivals took place in Los Angeles, and had select performances streamed live on the Adult Swim Streams.
 Due to the COVID-19 pandemic, 2020 and 2021's festivals were held online, through prerecorded videos and live streams on YouTube.
-The 2022 festival, known as the Adult Swim Festival Block Party, took place in Philadelphia, with highlight reels and select full performances being streamed to YouTube.
+The 2022 festival, known as the Adult Swim Festival Block Party was held in Philadelphia, with highlight reels and select full performances being streamed to YouTube.
 The 2023 festival, known as the Adult Swim Festival On the Green, occurred at San Diego Comic-Con and had no online live stream.